trrapp12/diana-tribute/README.md

 ### Description:
 ---

-This is an example for a Product Landing Page for the QUADRAStalkr, an imaginary drone from an imaginary company (that I have all the rights to :smirk: :smirk: :smirk: ).
+This is a passion project for me.
+You can see below a description of what version 1.0 contained, along with a GIF of what it looked like.
+Then step down to the next level to checkout what I added to my version 2.0 to beef it up!

 ### Project demonstrates the following:
 ---